 Restaurant supply chain management best practices

-Since you’re a rookie when it comes to supply chain management and restaurant logistics, here are several best practices that will set you up for success.
+Since you’re a rookie when it comes to supply chain restaurant management and logistics, here are several best practices that will set you up for success.

 - Price shop for the best deals, whether that’s for restaurant supplies, inventory management software or food delivery partners.
 When restaurant suppliers compete for your business, you benefit by getting a good deal.

 - Reevaluate vendors often.
 You don’t have to work with the same restaurant food suppliers and logistics providers for the rest of time.
-Evaluate your vendors’ prices at least once a year, if not more, and look for new vendors if you can find better deals and service elsewhere.
+Evaluate your vendors’ prices at least once a year, if not more, and look for new vendors if you can find better deals and services elsewhere.
 But first, make sure you aren’t locked into any long term contracts you can’t get out of.

 - Join a collective.
 There’s power in numbers.
 By joining a group purchasing organization, you can get better deals on supplies than you could on your own.

-- Streamline your supply chain by working with restaurant suppliers that can take care of more than just one step on your chain.
+- Streamline your restaurant food supply chain by working with restaurant suppliers that can take care of more than just one step on your chain.
 For example, look for restaurant food suppliers who can provide ingredients and deliver them to you, instead of making you pick them up.

 - Weigh the pros and cons of doing things yourself.
 Evaluate which steps of your supply chain are best kept in-house, and which ones are worth outsourcing.
 For example, while it may be worthwhile to pay a premium to have food suppliers deliver ingredients to your restaurant instead of going to a market to pick them up, it may make sense for you to fulfill your own food deliveries instead of using a third-party fleet, like Postmates, to do it.

 - Make sure you have enough supplies for promotions.
 What’s worse than launching a new product or promotion and no one being interested in it?
-Many people being interested in it but not being able to buy it because your restaurant has run out of the ingredients to make the dish.
+Many people are interested in it but not being able to buy it because your restaurant has run out of the ingredients to make the dish.
 While exclusivity has its perks when created deliberately, when it’s created by accident, it’s just a bad business move.
 If you’re revealing a new dish or sending out coupons for a particular item, make sure you have enough supplies to fill the increase in demand.
-Coordinate your marketing efforts with supply chain availability.
+Align marketing efforts with supply chain availability.
 Look at supply forecasts to ensure you’ll have enough chicken for your new sandwich or enough coconut milk for your new lattes.

 - Boost restaurant efficiency with software.
 Restaurant technology, like supply chain management software and inventory management software, is making the tedious, but important, tasks of monitoring inventory, reordering restaurant supplies, communicating with vendors and tracking supply deliveries easier.
 These tools can cut down the time it takes to do these things.
 Plus, if your restaurant POS system has inventory management tools built in, or integrations with supply chain management solutions, you can even automate many of these steps.